usfomicshub/usfomicshub.github.io/Cluster_Computing/index.md

 ## More about USF Research Computing
 ***

-You can find more information about USF's clusters as well as Linux tutorials and high performance computing basics on USF's Research Computing main wiki page [here](https://wiki.rc.usf.edu/index.php/Main_Page).
+You can find more information about USF's clusters as well as Linux tutorials and high-performance computing basics on USF's Research Computing main wiki page [here](https://wiki.rc.usf.edu/index.php/Main_Page).